 Note: For Tickets and Story points views, the total number in the stacked bar chart below may not match the number in the donut chart since a ticket can count for several users or teams, depending on the assignee history.
 A ticket will only count once in the donut chart.

 Click any section of a stacked bar graph to highlight everything on the page that corresponds to that section.
-Click the View link that appears underneath a team’s name to pull up that team’s ticket log with all associated tickets.
+Click the View link that appears underneath a team’s name to pull up that team’s Ticket log with all associated tickets.

 Check the Show percentages box to display percentages next to the stacked bar charts.
 An asterisk instead of a number value represents work that made up five percent or less of your allocation.
 Check this box to give context when screenshotting report data for use outside of Flow.